Misterio77/website/_src/index.md

 ## Occupation

-I'm currently employed at [Zoocha](https://Zoocha.com) as a DevOps Engineer, where I work on improving our development and deployment practices.

 I'm working towards a Computer Science M.Sc. degree at [University of São Paulo](https://usp.br)'s [Institute of Mathematics and Computer Sciences](https://icmc.usp.br/en/), under the [Software Engineering